jy-yuan/KIVI/README.md

 Implementation of [KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache](https://arxiv.org/abs/2402.02750)

 ## Updates
+- [2024.06.07]:🎉 KIVI largely inspires the [HuggingFace Transformers KV Cache quantization](https://huggingface.co/docs/transformers/main/en/generation_strategies#kv-cache-quantization)
+- [2024.06.06]:(Beta) We extensively optimize the codebase in [branch develop](https://github.com/jy-yuan/KIVI/tree/develop) to reduce the latency of KIVI.
+Note that **you need to reinstall our CUDA implementation** under the ```quant``` folder.
+We will release a blog soon about the detailed optimization.
 - [2024.05.01]:🎉 KIVI has been accepted by ICML 2024!
 See you in Vienna!
 - [2024.04.12]: We add the support for Mistral model family.
 The performance of LongChat-7b-v1.5-32K and Mistral-7B-Instruct-v0.2 on 15 tasks from LongBench can be found in [long_bench.md](./docs/long_bench.md).